e-myer/steam-deck-configurator/README.md

     - CoreKeyboard
     - ProtonUp-QT

-\* This requires the appropriate file to be downloaded and places in the appropriate folder first
+\* This requires the appropriate file to be downloaded and placed in the appropriate folder first

 ## Installation Instrictions